May 24, 2026

 Summer has arrived in our side of Europe this week, and I've been suffering with it.
 I've been reading a lot again lately which has been enjoyable.
 Today I started Letters from Egypt by Lucie Duff Gordon and in the blazing heat I was a bit baffled by the notion that everyone thought her health would improve if she just spent more time in more tropical surroundings.
 I'm not sure if it did that much for her because she did kick the bucket in a rather untimely manner but maybe there is a point in it for some?
 I think I would probably die on the spot mere seconds after having left the airplane.

 I was just speaking to a friend of mine from Nafplio (Greece) and I told him about Gerald Durrell, he was a naturalist who spent his childhood in Corfu in the 1930s.
-As a child I've been to Corfu as well, and it was just the most gorgeous island.
+I've spent a great deal of time in Greece as a child, all our summer holidays were there.
+We went to Corfu as well, the most gorgeous island!
 Now that I am typing this I realize that when I was at my parents house this afternoon I should have taken a look at our photographs from that holiday.
 Perhaps next week!
 Anyway my friend will look into Gerald, he had never heard of him before.

-I think that was it for now though because I'd like to get back into Letters From Egypt.
+Well I think that was it for now though because I'd like to get back into Letters From Egypt.
+Please enjoy a picture of my lovely Luna lounging in the sun as a parting gift!

 -Lily